On generalized deformation problems: Acknowledgement

 \section{Acknowledgement}

 Here I would like to thank Professor Linquan Ma for introducing the topics to me and giving many really important comments on the work.
 The author is partially supported by NSF-DMS grant 1901672.
+The author thanks the referee for valuable comments.